Ministers ‘consider sending migrants to UK overseas territories’

 Ascension Island is among the territories being re-evaluated to deter small boat crossings

-Ministers are reportedly re-considering proposals to send migrants to British overseas territories if their Rwanda plan fails.
+Ministers are reportedly reconsidering proposals to send migrants to British overseas territories if their Rwanda plan fails.

 Ascension Island is among the territories being re-evaluated as a place to process asylum seekers – in case the government’s Rwanda policy is ruled unlawful by the Supreme Court, The Times has reported.